CS559/559Theme/readme.md

 - git submodule init
 - git submodule update
 - create a config.toml
+- switch the "expand" shortcode to use HTML details (see book)

 - create a content/widgetlinks.md  - width headless:true
 ### things for the config.toml file